Conflict Resolution

 There are three options:

-Devices in conflict will appear as such in New Client dialog.
-To resolve, select the device and click Solve Conflict on the bottom left.
+Devices in conflict appear in the New Client dialog.
+To resolve the conflict, select the device and click Solve Conflict in the bottom-left corner.

 New Client.png